 If your carpet is in top-notch condition, giving it a good cleaning might do the trick.
 There are many companies who specialize in cleaning carpets.
 Make sure you get one that spot-treats the carpet first to prevent stains from sticking around.

-Choosing the Best Carpet to get Your House Sold
+Choosing the Flooring Product to Get Your House Sold

-It might be surprising to see the number of opinions that people have about carpet.
-From Berber to builder grade, there are definitely lots to choose from.
+It might be surprising to see the number of opinions people have about carpet.
+From Berber to builder grade, there are so many options.
 So how do you choose the best one for your house?